udacity/arkit-swift/README.md

 # Swift ARKit Foundations

-This repository contains sample applications and resources to demonstrate concepts taught in Udacity's Swift ARKit Foundations course.
+This repository contains sample applications and resources to demonstrate concepts taught in Udacity's "Learn ARKit with Swift" course.
 Each application contains a starter project to be used to follow along the videos, as well as a solution project (i.e. the state of the project after following along a video).

 The concepts with projects are: